NativeScript/nativescript-cli/docs/man_pages/project/creation/create.md

 ### Options

 * `--path` - Specifies the directory where you want to create the project, if different from the current directory. `<Directory>` is the absolute path to an empty directory in which you want to create the project.
 * `--appid` - Sets the application identifier of your project. `<App ID>` is the value of the application identifier and it must meet the specific requirements of each platform that you want to target.
-If not specified, the application identifier is set to `org.nativescript.<App name>`.<% if(isConsole) { %> For more information about the `<App ID>` requirements, run `$ tns help create`.<% } %><% if(isHtml) { %> The application identifier must be a domain name in reverse.
+If not specified, the application identifier is set to `org.nativescript.<App name>`.<% if(isConsole) { %> For more information about the `<App ID>` requirements, run `$ ns help create`.<% } %><% if(isHtml) { %> The application identifier must be a domain name in reverse.
 For projects that target Android, you can use uppercase or lowercase letters, numbers, and underscores in the strings of the reversed domain name, separated by a dot.
 Strings must be separated by a dot and must start with a letter.
 For example: `com.nativescript.My_Andro1d_App`.
 For projects that target iOS, you can use uppercase or lowercase letters, numbers, and hyphens in the strings of the reversed domain name.
 Strings must be separated by a dot.
 For example: `com.nativescript.My-i0s-App`.
 * `--template` - Specifies a valid npm package which you want to use as a base to create your project.
 If `--template` is not set, the NativeScript CLI will ask you to pick one from a predefined list afterwards.<% if(isHtml) { %> If one or more application assets are missing from the `App_Resources` directory in the package, the CLI adds them using the assets available in the default hello-world template.<% } %> `<Template>` can be the name of a package in the npm registry, a local path or a GitHub URL to a directory, or a `.tar.gz` archive containing a `package.json` file.
 The contents of the package will be copied to the `app` directory of your project.<% } %>
 * `--js`, `--javascript` - Sets the template for your project to the JavaScript template.
 * `--ts`, `--tsc`, `--typescript` - Sets the template for your project to the TypeScript template.